userver-framework/userver/scripts/docs/en/userver/tutorial/production_service.md

 Initial values of the dynamic config could be seen at @ref samples/production_service/dynamic_config_fallback.json

-Those are described in details at @ref md_en_schemas_dynamic_configs .
+Those are described in details at @ref scripts/docs/en/schemas/dynamic_configs.md .

 ### Build

-This sample requires @ref md_en_userver_tutorial_config_service "configs service", so we build and start one from our previous tutorials.
+This sample requires @ref scripts/docs/en/userver/tutorial/config_service.md "configs service", so we build and start one from our previous tutorials.

 ```
 bash